Notification of Managers’ transactions

 NTG Nordic Transport Group A/S (“NTG”) hereby announces in accordance with section 19 of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (market abuse regulation), to have received the following notifications from persons discharging managerial responsibilities in NTG:

-Jørgen Hansen has on 17 April 2020 through H5 Capital ApS (100 % owned subsidiary of H5 Holding A/S, a holding company of Jørgen Hansen and his descendants) sold 7,388 shares in NTG of nominally DKK 20 each at a price of DKK 89.00 per share.
+Jesper Præstensgaard has on 17 April 2020 through Praestensgaard ApS (a company 100 % owned by Jesper Præstensgaard) bought 1,681 shares in NTG of nominally DKK 20 each at a price of DKK 89.09 per share.
 Reference is made to the attached notification.

 Additional information